xgdapg/wtk/README.md

 ## Xgo
 =======
 Xgo is a simple web framework to build webapp easily in Go.
 It was modified based on [astaxie/beego](https://github.com/astaxie/beego) at first, and now it has changed a lot.
+For self-use.
+Unfinished yet :)

 ## Installation
 ============